Ejipuh/Plantey-Garden/P- Setup go links on site.md

 *I realize that this is kind of like a more removed version of live-streaming.
 Interesting.
 Perhaps I could make another twitter account for project updates / garden updates*

-00:37 -- Alright.
-Bite-sized goal: *find* the .htaccess file with cmd.
+00:37 -- Alright. {Bite-sized goal: *find* the .htaccess file with cmd.

 00:54 -- Since the last update, a friendly fellow named Alex P. gave me a notification on [one of the tabs I had open](https://www.hostwinds.com/guide/creating-editing-htaccess-file/).
-(Hello, by the way.)

----
+1:04 -- So it turns out that the next step was typing in `cd /public_html` and then 'get  .htaccess'. } (<-- this means that I figured out my bite-sized goal.) {My problem now is figuring out where it's downloaded

-Current Focus: Find the .htaccess file with command line...
+and how to edit it with a script...

 ---
 ...